Discover stories of war and conflict

 When IWM took over the Churchill War Rooms in the early 80s, three sugar cubes were discovered, hidden away in a desk drawer of the Map Room.

-Sugar cubes belonging to Wing Commander John Heagerty.
-Three cubes sit on top of a white piece of paper placed on a brown file.
-They were discovered in the Map Room in the early 1980s.
+Three sugar cubes on white paper belonging to Wing Commander John Heagerty, discovered in the Map Room in the 1980s.

 © IWM SITE CWR 389